 Save Time by Avoiding Closet Rage

 Believe me, I know.
-Before I created my first capsule wardrobe, I would often try on outfit after outfit as the clothes would pile up on my closet floor.
-I remember the frustration of not being able to make a decision and would often direct lots of criticism to my body.
+Before I created my first intentional wardrobe, I would often try on outfit after outfit as the clothes would pile up on my closet floor.
+I remember the frustration of not being able to make a decision and get down on myself for the time I knew I’d wasted.
 Ugh.
-Not helpful.

 Related post: 7 Reasons Why Getting Dressed is Worth the Effort

 With a personalized wardrobe, you will spend almost zero time deciding what to wear every day.
 Because you will have a coordinated closet that follows a specific color palette, you will be able to quickly grab any top and bottom without much thought at all.
 And 9 times out of 10, they will look lovely together!